 Be sure to take your cholesterol medication as prescribed.
 It’s vital to continue a heart-healthy eating plan and regular physical activity even if you’re taking a cholesterol-lowering medication.

-If you’ve received an arterial blockage diagnosis, now is the ideal time to consider measures to reverse plaque and prevent additional buildup.
+If you’ve received an arterial blockage diagnosis, now is the ideal time to consider measures to stabilize or reverse plaque and prevent additional buildup.

 Some lifestyle changes may help prevent your condition from worsening.
 However, you may need medical intervention if one or more of your arteries has a more severe blockage.